DataFab Studio

 DDAs pinned to specific schema versions |

-For detailed schema management capabilities, see 09-Schema-Management.
+For detailed schema management capabilities, see Schema Management.

 Data-Driven Agents (DDAs)